Our commitment to quality is about more than giving our customers wood products they can depend on.

 Environmental Product Declarations (EPDs)

-The American Wood Council provides third-party verified Environmental Product Declarations (EPDs) and Transparency Briefs that describe the environmental performance of wood products manufactured in North America.
+The Canadian Wood Council provides third-party verified Environmental Product Declarations (EPDs) and Transparency Briefs that describe the environmental performance of wood products manufactured in North America.
 Tolko Products are included in these EPDs and may gain additional credits recognizing the Life Cycle Analysis data available to builders, designers and consumers.

 Building for the Greenest Future Possible